carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 Creates a new Api Gateway Base Path Mapping http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/APIGateway.html#createBasePathMapping-property

+**Note:** When you create an ApiBasePathMapping your API will be automatically deployed to the stage you've provided.
+If the stage does not exist it will be created for you.
+However, if you delete the ApiBasePathMapping the stage will not be deleted and your API will remain deployed at the given stage.

 ###Parameters
 **domainName:**
 The domain name of the BasePathMapping resource to create.